-I’ve been a parent for over 13 years, but didn’t start out like most Moms.
-All of my children are adopted and most of them adopted as older children.
-Learning about developmental milestones has always been a backwards practice for me.
+As an adoptive parent learning about developmental milestones has always been a backwards practice for me.
 I never saw any of my kids take their first steps or say their first words and I never went to a Mommy and Me class.
-Well that was never until my latest “baby” came into my life.
+Well that was until last week.

-My daughter Evangeline moved in right before she turned three.
-She’s the baby of the family, but not about to take a back seat when it comes to fun and activities.
+My daughter Evangeline is the baby of the family, but not about to take a back seat when it comes to fun and activities.
 Seeing her big sisters in their lessons she wanted to be like them so I enrolled her in a gymnastics class.
 On the first day we arrived I was informed that this was a Mommy and Me class.
-Now please don’t judge me, I’ve never been accustomed to these types of Mom activities, but I was actually bummed.
-I wanted to sit in my little chair and wave to my daughter as she took her turn doing somersaults.
-Remember I have six kids and lessons are my time to relax and take a break.
-Honestly, had I known there was adult participation required I probably wouldn’t have signed up… but I’m glad I did.
+Since I had never been to a class like this before it was going to be a new experience for both of us.

 At the first class my daughter was a little shy and timid, but by the third class there was no holding her back.
 She would run on the balance beam, swing on the rings then flip over the parallel bars.
 She enjoyed the power she had to decide what activities she wanted to try and loved even more telling Mommy to “Hurry Up.”
 I got to watch her conquer her fears and acquire new skills.
 To see her learn to wait her turn and to interact with her peers.
 But ultimately to bond with her in a way that would not have happened without this class.